 We have a range of reading books in our school.
 All children have a reading book to take home.
 Each classroom has a selection of books which are directly linked with the class topic.
 This offers opportunities for the children to apply their reading skills across the curriculum.
 Each classroom has a reading area that is filled with books suitable for their reading age.
 This is a comfortable place for children to enjoy reading and discussing the texts.
 Before children begin on accelerated reader, they have a levelled reading book that is changes twice a week.
 Once children begin accelerated reader they quiz and change as and when needed.
 Accelerated reader allows us to pitch the reading books directly at the child’s specific level and closely track progress.

-Teachers plan time for children to be tested using the Accelerated Reader program.
+Teachers plan time for children in Key Stage One and Two to be tested using the Accelerated Reader (AR) program.
+This gives the children an age appropriate reading level and the child selects a book from within that level.
 Once children have completed reading an AR book, they take an online quiz.
 When children have completed the quizzes and scored 80% or higher, they then move onto the next level.

 Reading records across school allow for communication between home and school and helps inform both parties of progress.
 The child’s ZPD-Zone of proximinal development is record each time they get a new book or change ZPD.
 The children complete a star reader test each term to track progress.
 By the time children leave Sunny Bank they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books, including evaluating an author’s use of language and the impact this can have on the reader.